 Typical attendance is between 30-40 people.
 Students can sign up for activity credit for regular seminar attendance (BIOL 398).

 We invite speakers from on campus and off campus and are always delighted to hear from volunteers who might be interested in presenting.
-If you are interested in giving a presentation, or know someone who might be interested, please contact Mark Martin.
+If you are interested in giving a presentation, or know someone who might be interested, please contact Jo Crane.
 Currently our budget is limited to refreshments for seminar participants (and speakers!).
 Unfortunately, we cannot on a regular basis offer honoraria or long distance travel reimbursement, but we will try to help out with defraying some travel costs if possible.